Propagation in a kinetic reaction-transport equation: travelling waves and accelerating fronts: Introduction

-Lastly, when $M$ is the measure $M= \frac{1}{2} (\delta_{ -\nu }+\delta_{ \nu })$ for some $\nu>0$, equation (\ref{eq:kinKPP}) is analogous to the reaction-telegraph equation for the macroscopic density $\rho_g$ (up to a slight change in the nonlinearity however).
-This equation has been the subject of a large number of studies in the applied mathematics community \cite{DO,Hadeler,Holmes93,GallayRaugel,Mendez96,Fedotov98,Fedotov99,Fort.Mendez99,Mendez04,Mendez-book}.
-Recently, the authors prove the existence of a minimal speed $c^*$ such that travelling waves exist for all speed $c\geq c^*$ \cite{Bouin-Calvez-Nadin}.
-Moreover these waves are stable in some $L^2$ weighted space, with a weight which differs from the classical exponential weight arising for the Fisher-KPP equation.
+Lastly, when $M$ is the measure $M = \frac{1}{2} (\delta_{ -\nu }+\delta_{ \nu })$ for some $\nu>0$, equation (\ref{eq:kinKPP}) is analogous to the reaction-telegraph equation for the macroscopic density $\rho_g$ (up to a slight change in the nonlinearity however).
+This equation has been the subject of a large number of studies \cite{DO,Hadeler,Holmes93,GallayRaugel,Mendez96,Fedotov98,Fedotov99,Fort.Mendez99,Mendez04,Mendez-book}.
+Recently, the authors proved the existence of a minimal speed $c^*$ such that travelling waves exist for all speed $c\geq c^*$ \cite{Bouin-Calvez-Nadin}.
+Moreover these waves are stable in some $L^2$ weighted space, with a weight which differs from the classical exponential weight arising in the stability theory of the Fisher-KPP equation, see {\em e.g.} \cite{Kirchgassner92}.
 As the reaction-telegraph equation involves both parabolic and hyperbolic contributions, the smoothness of the wave depends on the balance between these contributions.
 In fact there is a transition between a parabolic (smooth waves) and a hyperbolic regime (discontinuous waves), see Remark \ref{rem:two velocities} below.
 The authors also prove the existence of supersonic waves, having speed $c> \nu$ (see Remark \ref{rem:supersonic}).

 The aim of the present paper is to investigate the existence and stability of travelling waves for equation (\ref{eq:kinKPP}) for arbitrary kernels $M$ satisfying (\ref{eq:hypM}).
 For the existence part, we shall use the method of sub- and supersolutions, which do not rely on a perturbation argument.
 The stability part relies on the derivation of a suitable weight from which we can build a Lyapunov functional for the linearized version of \eqref{eq:kinKPP}.
 The crucial assumption for the existence of travelling waves is the boundedness of $V$.
-We prove in fact that in the case $V = \R$ there exists no (positive) travelling wave.
-We then investigate the spreading rate for some particular choices of $M$ (Gaussian distribution, Cauchy's distribution).
-Unfortunately we are only able to give partial answer to this last question.
-In the last stage of writting of this paper, we realized that this issue was already addressed by M\'endez, Campos and G\'omez-Portillo for a slightly different equation admitting the same linearization near the front edge \cite{Mendez10}.
-Our results are in agreement with their predictions.
+We prove in fact that under the condition $(\forall v\in \R)\; M(v)>0$, there cannot exist a positive travelling wave.
+We finally investigate the spreading rate \eb{when $M$ is a Gaussian distribution}.